SeriousOldMan/Simulator-Controller/Docs/Updates.md

 ***

+## Release 2.4

+Release 2.4 introduces the first version of the plugin for RaceRoom Racing Experience.
+If you are a fan of rFactor 2, you will see growing support for this simulation, including an integration with Jona, in the upcoming releases of Simulator Controller.

+The autoamated update procedure described above will add the plugin descriptor to your local configuration, but the plugin will be deactivated.
+You may want to activate it using the [configuration tool](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#configuration), but to do so, you also have to add a new application on the [Applications tab](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#tab-applications), which must be named "RaceRoom Racing Experience".
+Please set "startRRE" as the *Startup Function Hook* and "ahk_exe RRRE64.exe" (yes, three "R"s) as the window title.
+And last but not least, you may want to add "RaceRoom Racing Experience" to the list of Simulators on the [General tab](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#tab-general).

+Unfortunately, the format of some of the Settings files have changed again with this release and you have to recreate them:
+  1. The format of the *Race Engineer Settings* file has changed again.
+Please start the *Race Engineer Settings* application, adjust all the settings and close the dialog with the "Ok" button.
+  2. Hold the control button down, while starting "Simulator Startup" and adjust the Button Box position.
+This is necessary, since Simulator Controller now supports multiple Button Boxes.

+***

 ## Release 2.3

 Beside lots of new functionality for Jona, the Virtual Race Engineer, this release introduces the first version of the plugin for rFactor 2.
 If you are a fan of rFactor 2, you will see growing support for this simulation, including an integration with Jona, in the upcoming releases of Simulator Controller.